-PRESIDENT BARACK OBAMA: We are finally getting Afghan policy right after lo
+PRESIDENT BARACK OBAMA: We are finally getting Afghan policy right after long years of drift.

 SEN. JOHN MCCAIN, R-ARIZ.: The events of the last couple of days, I believe, lend some urgency to this process, and so I hope that the president will make the decision as rapidly as possible.

 BRET BAIER, HOST: More U.S. troop deaths in Afghanistan and there you see the numbers adding up — October, 55 deaths.
 This is now the deadliest month in Afghanistan since the beginning of the war in 2001.

 And there you see 2009, 277 [deaths] so far.
 We're not even through November and December, as the president decides on whether he will answer the request of General Stanley McChrystal, the commander on the ground in Afghanistan.

 Let's bring in the panel: Jeff Birnbaum, managing editor digital of The Washington Times; A.B.
 Stoddard, associate editor of The Hill, and syndicated columnist Charles Krauthammer.

 Charles, this decision, as we've talked about, has been portrayed by the White House as thoughtful and not making the wrong decision at the wrong time to rush it.
 However, when days like today add up, you hear Senator John McCain and others speaking out.